Robert Tomasko Email & Phone Number

 Held one of the first corporate social responsibility positions in a major US corporation.
 Developed and implemented a plan for TRW's training facilities to be used during down periods to train unemployed minority group members for skilled jobs in other Cleveland companies.
 Helped create plans to integrate what was a predominantly all-white professional and managerial workforce.
 Member of TRW's organization development unit.Led campus fundraising campaign for Mayor Carl Stokes' Cleveland: NOW! program (1968).Assistant to City of Cleveland Director of Public Utilities (1969).

-Robert Tomasko Skills
+Robert Tomasko education

-Organizational Learning
+Ed.M., Organizational Learning

-Organizational Behavior And Physics
+Bachelor Of Science (B.S.), Organizational Behavior And Physics

-Frequently Asked Questions about Robert Tomasko
+Frequently asked questions about Robert Tomasko

 What company does Robert Tomasko work for?

-Robert Tomasko works for American University
+Robert Tomasko works for American University.

 What is Robert Tomasko's email address?

-What is Robert Tomasko's direct phone number?
+What is Robert Tomasko's phone number?

 What schools did Robert Tomasko attend?